 INSTRUCTIONAL VIDEO FOR BLOGGING – PART I OF 3 PARTS

-Blogging is a great way to supplement your online classes and get students engaging each other on a variety of topics.
-I incorporate student Blogs into my 2nd year Photography Courses.
-It can also be used to keep journals, document activities and projects, post articles, stories and research for you and other students to view and possibly respond to based on the parameters you set for the course and the blog.
+Blogs can also be used to keep online journals, document activities and projects, post articles, photographs, travel adventures, stories and research for you or your staff and/or students to view and possibly respond to based on the parameters you set for the course and the blog.
 If you teach with Moodle it has a built in Blog feature.

 Benefits of Blogging – Best Practices